-Check out Clark's books: Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, and The Mobile Academy: mLearning for Higher Education, and Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.
+Check out Clark's books: Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, The Mobile Academy: mLearning for Higher Education, and Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.

-In June, Clark will be running an mLearning 101 workshop at the eLearning Guild’s mLearnCon, as well as serving on the closing panel (and, typically, more).
+In June, Clark will be running an mLearning 101 workshop at the eLearning Guild’s mLearnCon, as well as serving on the closing panel (and more).

 Clark will be launching his new book via a talk at ASTD’s International Conference in May.

-At the eLearning Guild’s Learning Solutions conference, Clark will be running his new and improved eLearning Strategy workshop, speaking on informal learning and also on the need for change in L&D.
+At the eLearning Guild’s Learning Solutions conference, Clark ran his new and improved eLearning Strategy workshop, speaking on informal learning and also on the need for change in L&D.